 Crypto markets have not been immune to the support from cheap leverage in the fiat markets.
 After all, crypto offers the tech dream of scalability and regulatory arbitrage.
 And if there was any doubt that crypto was not benefiting from low interest rates, the recent declines in crypto as US rates have risen should remove it.

 Furthermore, the correlation of ethereum to NASDAQ started to increase sharply just as US interest rates started to rise.
 This is a common occurrence throughout history.
 When the liquidity tap turns off, usually by central banks raising rates, the correlation between diverse assets shoots up.
 This time appears no different.

 The bottom line is that the macro backdrop for crypto remains bearish on rate hikes and inflation.
-The probability of recession remains high at 70%, and we expect the Fed to hike more than markets are pricing in.
-We get August CPI data on 13 September, and the Fed meets on 20-21 September for their next policy decision.
-Both dates will be important for risk markets (of which crypto is increasingly a part) and broader risk sentiment in general.
+The probability of recession remains high at 80%, and we expect the Fed to hike more than markets are pricing in.
+The Fed hiked interest rates 75bp in November, and we expect another hike in December.
+The event will be important for risk markets (of which crypto is increasingly a part) and broader risk sentiment in general.

 One exercise is to see how low prices could get were the NASDAQ to suffer a 2000-style crash.
 After all, the ethereum and NASDAQ correlation was around 80% until recently.
 So where the NASDAQ goes, ethereum follows.

 Back in 2000, the NASDAQ suffered a 78% drawdown.
 Currently, the NASDAQ is in a 30% drawdown.
 A repeat of the 2000-style drawdown would put the NASDAQ at 3,500.
 So where would crypto be if NASDAQ were trading at this level?
 We estimate a regression between ethereum/bitcoin returns and NASDAQ returns from 2020 onwards.
 Based on this relationship, we find: